websanco/liferay-learn/docs/dxp/7.x/en/site-building/displaying-content/displaying-collections.md

 1. Enter the *Name* of your Collection Page and click *Add*.

 1. To show the Collection, map its content to page elements.
-See the [Mapping the Collection Items](#mapping-the-collection-items-in-the-page-editor) section.
+See the [Mapping Components](#mapping-components-to-display-a-collection-s-assets) section for more information.

 ```important::
    You cannot create a child page under a Collection Page.